apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 bootstrapped instrument instead, so a whole-application `withTracer` call can silently misroute spans and carrier data at those boundaries.

-Use it for parallel-safe tests and per-subsystem overrides:
+Use it for all new code, and it's especially useful for parallel-safe tests and per-subsystem overrides:

 ```swift
 @Test func spansAreCaptured() async {